How to Wash Your Pillows the Right Way

 Step away from the washing machine.
-If you have foam pillows, Silva-Nash says you should dust them using a vacuum hose and spot clean them with a damp cloth.
+If you have foam pillows (they’re much more affordable than you’d think!), Silva-Nash says you should dust them using a vacuum hose and spot clean them with a damp cloth.
 Just like these items that should never end up in your washing machine you need to keep your foam pillow far away from the appliance.

 Bonus pillow-washing tips